lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/CareersDevelopmentProof.png)

 ### Reflection:
 I was under stress on which career field to follow based on what I love doing.
 The goal of the course was to help me prepare for my future in the working industry.
 The task that I had to do was that I needed to know myself based on my gifts and talents.
 I decided to construct my CV based on the skills and talents I have, making it easier to find work I am skilled in.
-The outcome was that.
+The outcome of learning this course was that it guided me in setting SMART (Specific, Measureable, Attainable, Relevant, Time-Bound) goals for my future outside my studies.
 ## Skills and Interests
 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/SkillsAndInterestsProof.png)